tobyweston/blog/source/_posts/2014-11-25-scala-learning-curve.md

 {% img center ../../../../../images/continuum.png 591 368 %}

 You can think of the far right as Haskell on the JVM.
-Haskell forces you down a functional design but as Scala is an Object-Oriented / Functional hybrid, it can only give you the tools.
+Haskell is a pure functional language so you don't have any choice but to design your app in a functional way.
+Scala is an object-oriented / functional hybrid, it can only give you the tools.
 It can't enforce functional programming; you need discipline and experience in Scala to avoid mutating state for example.
 Haskell will physically stop you.

 So as you start out on the continuum using Java and move to the right, libraries like [Functional Java](http://www.functionaljava.org/), [Totally Lazy](https://code.google.com/p/totallylazy/) and even [Java 8 features](https://leanpub.com/whatsnewjava8) help you adopt a more functional style.
 There comes a point where a language switch helps even more.
 Functional idioms become a **language feature** rather than a **library feature**.
 The syntactical sugar of for-comprehensions are a good example.